Be More Interesting – BMI

 I will highlight the key lessons below.

-– A structured well conceived plan provides comfort
+– A structured well-conceived plan provides comfort

 – Take care of your people – take the necessary steps to meet your people’s needs and help[ them feel safe